Site Rules

 - System should be self-reinforcing/defending

-- Structure for scalability: multiple projects, multiple contributors, long-term reference
+- Structure for scalability multiple projects, multiple contributors, long-term reference

 4. Reviews and Automation